zenbuterin/zenbuterin/README.md

 👨‍💻 I am currently working on a project that reflects my understanding of blockchain development
 📜 I am also doing research to gain a deep fundamental understanding and to support my article writing
 📈 Trading sometimes
-🌐 Interested in distributed systems, decentralized, and crypto
+🌐 Interested in distributed systems, decentralized, crypto, and DeFi

 ### 🏗 Ongoing Projects